aidanreilly/sines/README.md

 # Sines

 A simple FM sine drone synth with 16 independant sine waves.
 Each sine wave is FM modulated with configurable carrier - modulator FM index.
+Sample rate and bit depth can be changed for each voice.

 ![sines](sines.png)